ansarid/as5048b/README.md

 # AS5048B
-Python LIbrary for the AS5048B Absolute Magnetic Rotary Encoder
+Python Library for the AS5048B Absolute Magnetic Rotary Encoder